madzadev/audio-player/README.md

 <Player trackList={tracks} />
 ```

-`trackList` is the mandatory prop and requires to pass in an array consisting of objects with `url`, `title` and `tags` keys.
+The only mandatory prop is `trackList` and it requires to pass in an array consisting of objects with `url`, `title` and `tags` keys.

 ## Options

+There are multiple optional props you can use to configure the player.

-The default values of available options props are displayed.
+The default values of them are displayed below.

 ```javascript
 <Player